Make a Tooth Fairy Tooth Holder

 What You Do:

-- Now ask her to trace the tooth onto another sheet of white felt and cut it out.
-She should have two matching teeth shapes.
+- Then, ask her to trace the tooth onto another sheet of white felt and cut it out.
+She should now have two matching tooth shapes.

 - Help her carefully hot glue the outside edges of the tooth together, leaving only a small hole at the top.
 Invite her to fill the tooth with the pillow stuffing to make it nice and fluffy.